 Have a great time on your own

 Think of a brilliant day or your perfect night, write it down, and then do it.
 Simple.
 Watch your favourite movie, eat your favourite food, go to the shop and get your favourite snacks, exercise, read the book that's been collecting dust on the shelf, go for a walk, play your instrument - just do what you enjoy.
+Or try something new.
 When you’re used to enjoying activities with someone else, it can feel really difficult to do those things alone.
 But it’s a great way to show yourself you can still have a mint time on your own.

 Meet up with people